Emotionally Immature Parents: How Emotional Neglect Shapes Adulthood

 reduce the emotional intensity of past experiences

-shift negative core beliefs (like “I’m not enough”)
+shift negative core beliefs (like “I’m not enough” or “I can’t trust myself/my judgement”)

 create more flexibility in how you respond in the present